Financial-sector digital operational resilience · ICT risk · Operational risk · Third-party risk · Monte Carlo quantification

 ICT & Cyber Risk Quantification

-Quantifies ICT and cyber risk through FAIR-based methodology applied to ICT assets, threat scenarios, control effectiveness, and loss components.
-Produces board-ready capital impact metrics aligned with DORA ICT risk management and NIS2 expectations.
+Quantifies ICT and cyber risk through a quantitative Monte Carlo approach — event frequency, vulnerability, control effectiveness, and loss magnitude.
+Produces P50/P90/P95/P99 outputs, materiality against the capital base, and ICT risk reporting aligned with DORA and NIS2 reference expectations.

 • ICT Asset Registry with risk intelligence tagging